g-clef/g-clef.github.io/lab/hardware.md

 I like packets, and networking, I really do, but there's really no reason to make this network fancy in any way.
 I'm running all of these systems in a flat network.
 The pico cluster comes with 4 switches, which you are encouraged to bridge together (and are given cables to do so).
 I did not do this.
-I did use the built-in switches, but rather than bridge them all together, I attacheded each picocluster switch to my home network switch.
-My hope is that by doing this the cluster overall will have more bandwidth out to the internet, without dragging down the home switch.
-If I get to the point where individual nodes are starting to compete for bandwidth on that one cable up to the home switch, I can abandon the picocluster switches, but I haven't seen that need yet.
+I ended up connecting all of the pi nodes directly to my lab switch.
+As mentioned above, this was done because nodes in the cluster were periodically dropping off the network, which would have been a switch problem or a power problem.
+I solved it by unpowering the switches from the pico cluster and plugging the pi4's directly into the switch.

 My home networking switch is a gigabit-capable switch, but there are no fancy switching or routing requirements here.